PSG fully behind Emery, insists Al-Khelaifi

 The victory secured a fifth trophy for Emery at PSG since he took charge in June 2016, but defeat to Real Madrid in the UEFA Champions League Round of 16 has led to heavy speculation he will leave at the end of the season.

-Thomas Tuchel is one of the favourites for the position and Bayern Munich chairman Karl-Heinz Rummenigge has claimed that the former Borussia Dortmund boss has already agreed to join an unnamed club.
+Thomas Tuchel is one of the favourites for the position and Bayern Munich chief executive Karl-Heinz Rumenigge has claimed that the former Borussia Dortmund boss has already agreed to join an unnamed club.

 Al-Khelaifi, though, is adamant Emery has PSG's backing.